 Netflix had relied more too much on internal numbers that showed 75 percent of customers were opting for the $7.99 streaming plan only, Swasey said.
 Customers who were also paying $2 more for DVDs would have understood an explanation that the company needed to recoup shipping and handling costs, he said.

 Then on Sept.
 1, Netflix customers learned they would lose access to newer films from Walt Disney Co. and Sony Corp. after talks to obtain those movies from the Starz LLC cable network broke down.
 Starz was an early supplier to Netflix.
 The loss created the impression of a major setback, even though the films were making up a smaller share of viewing.

 “That was another issue where we did not get out in front of it as well as we could have,” Swasey said.
 “We did not say clearly that we didn’t think the price they were asking is the price we should pay.”

 Netflix has lost more than 60 percent of its value since July, falling from an intraday high of $304.79.
-The shares dropped 0.8 percent yesterday to $116.04 at 4 p.m.
+The shares dropped 0.8 percent to $116.04 at 4 p.m.
 New York time.

-Netflix also picked up North American rights to “Borgia,” a 15th century crime drama, and “Lilyhammer,” an original series featuring “Sopranos” actor Steve Van Zandt.
+Netflix also picked up North American rights to “Borgia,” a 15th century crime drama, and “Lillyhammer,” an original series featuring “Sopranos” actor Steve Van Zandt.